KasparSenft/mindHacks-trafficking/README.md

 ## Adding new packages

-If you need add new packages:
+If you need to add new packages:

 ```bash